-Ceramic tile and stone for Bath Remodeling and custom Interior Design projects in Manchester, NH.
+Ceramic tile and stone for Bath Remodeling, Kitchen backsplash and custom tiled floors in Manchester, NH.

 Homeowner's husband tried a DIY method for installing tile.
 Used pre-mixed mastic instead of thin-set mortar to set tile in their shower pan.
 This isn't a good idea to use this product in a "wet area" as the material re-activates and thus spawns a gooey swamp of movement underneath.

-So I came in to band-aid and remedy the situation.
+So we came in to band-aid and remedy the situation.

 Tore down the first couple courses of wall tile.
 Installed new cement backerboard and Schluter Kerdi membrane (for waterproofing.)